Yankees overhaul bullpen at busy trade deadline with deals for Bednar, Doval and Bird

 New York is 3 1/2 games behind first-place Toronto in the AL East.

-Beginning last week, the Yankees made a string of trades to position themselves for the pennant chase.
+Beginning last week, the Yankees made a string of trades to gear up for the pennant chase.
 They obtained third baseman Ryan McMahon from Colorado on Friday, reserve infielder Amed Rosario from Washington on Saturday and reserve outfielder Austin Slater from the Chicago White Sox on Wednesday.

-Pittsburgh sent third baseman Ke’Bryan Hayes to Cincinnati on Wednesday.
-A day later, the club sent one of its most popular players to New York in hopes that Flores can evolve into the kind of impactful bat the worst offense in the majors desperately needs.
+“We have to be in a position to do the best we possibly can,” Cashman said.
+"These opportunities and risks were worth taking despite what we gave up.”

 The 24-year-old Flores was hitting .279 with 16 home runs and 60 RBIs in 97 games combined at Double-A and Triple-A.

-Pittsburgh also made two other moves at the deadline, sending left-hander Bailey Falter to Kansas City and flipping reliever Taylor Rogers — who came over from Cincinnati in the Hayes deal — to the Chicago Cubs for outfield prospect Ivan Brethowr.
+Pittsburgh also made two other moves at the deadline, sending left-hander Bailey Falter to Kansas City and flipping reliever Taylor Rogers — who came over Wednesday from Cincinnati in a deal for Ke’Bryan Hayes — to the Chicago Cubs for outfield prospect Ivan Brethowr.

 AP Sports Writer Pat Graham in Denver, and AP Baseball Writer Mike Fitzpatrick and AP freelance reporter Larry Fleisher in New York contributed to this report.